SpongePowered/SpongeDocs/source/plugin/placeholders/index.rst

 Placeholder libraries can replace the :javadoc:`PlaceholderService` to enhance its operation.

 .. note::
-  The Sponge placeholder service does not provide a way to parse entire strings that contains tokens.
+  The Sponge placeholder service does not provide a way to parse entire strings that contain tokens.

 Contents
 ========